-Enhanced by Montréal’s dynamic art scene, numerous festivals, and diverse cultural events, Urban Indie Filmmaking course aims to foster innovative and creative projects, and to nurture passionate aspiring filmmakers.
-Working in small collaborative groups, students will write, produce, shoot, and edit films using professional level equipment and facilities at our Montréal campus.
+Enhanced by Montreal’s dynamic art scene, numerous festivals, and diverse cultural events, the Urban Indie Filmmaking course aims to foster innovative and creative projects and to nurture passionate, aspiring filmmakers.
+Working in small collaborative groups, students will write, produce, shoot, and edit films using professional-level equipment and facilities at our Montreal campus.
 Whether working in narrative fiction, documentary, or music video, you will acquire the necessary skills in the cinematic arts to begin your career as an indie filmmaker.

-The Montréal Filmmaking Summer Program stresses the importance of maintaining a proactive and professional environment.
-This filmmaking study abroad experience includes weekly screenings, master classes, a speaker series with industry professionals, and visits to local production companies and studios such as Eyesteelfilm, Parafilms, 4U2C, Cineground, Framestore and Mel’s “La cité du cinéma.”
-Final projects will be screened at a major independent downtown theatre.
+The Montreal Filmmaking Summer Program stresses the importance of maintaining a proactive and professional environment.
+This filmmaking study-abroad experience includes weekly screenings, master classes, a speaker series with industry professionals, and visits to local production companies and studios, such as Eyesteelfilm, Parafilms, 4U2C, Cineground, Framestore, and Mel’s “La cité du cinéma.”
+Final projects will be screened at a major independent downtown theater.

 Champlain College students: Minimum of 50 college credits and FLM 225 or equivalent by the start of the Summer Program.

 Students from other institutions: Minimum of 60 college credits and at least one year of production courses by the start of the Summer Program.
 With your application, please submit a transcript from your home institution, as well as a short essay (250 words) describing your personal goals for engaging in the Montreal Filmmaking Summer Program.